mopidy/mopidy/docs/installation/debian.rst

        sudo apt-get update
        sudo apt-get install mopidy

 #.
-Before continuing, make sure you've read the :ref:`debian` section to learn
+Before continuing, make sure you've read the :ref:`service` section to learn
    about the differences between running Mopidy as a system service and manually as your own system user.